WalletConnect/walletconnect-docs/docs/kotlin/chat/usage.md

 )
 ```

-#### Unregistering identity
+#### Unregistering Identity

-To opt out of using Chat SDK on device account should call [`ChatClient.unregister`](#chatclientunregister).
-This removes identity key assigned to the device.
+To stop using the Chat SDK on a device, the account should call the [ChatClient.unregister](#chatclientunregister) method.
+This removes the identity key that was assigned to the device.

 ##### `ChatClient.unregister`

 ```kotlin
 val params = Chat.Params.Unegister(account = Chat.Type.AccountId(/*[CAIP-10](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-10.md) compatible accountId*/))